Published on April 21st, 2017 | by Don L24

 The Office Depot Deal

 I got excited when the Office Depot deal was reported.
-Free money gets me kind of euphoric, and a $14 profit per $100 gift card was a pretty good deal.
+Free money gets me kind of euphoric, and a $14 profit per $100 gift card was a pretty good deal (not including the credit card cash back, or other potential promo stacking opportunities).

 I’m fortunate to have a number of brick and mortar options to transform gift cards into MOs where I live, but (at times) while waiting in line I could feel the opportunity cost (just please don’t ask me to define the term).